-The Funds' audited financial statements, accompanying notes and report of the Funds' independent registered public accounting firm appearing in the Funds' annual report to shareholders for the fiscal year ended December 31, 2023, are incorporated herein by reference.
-You may request a copy of the Funds' annual reports at no charge by calling 833-540-0039 or through the Funds' website at www.rparetf.com.
+The Funds' audited financial statements, accompanying notes and report of the Funds' independent registered public accounting firm appearing in the Funds' Annual Report to Shareholders on Form N-CSR for the fiscal year ended December 31, 2024, are incorporated herein by reference.
+You may request a copy of the Funds' Annual Report on Form N-CSR at no charge by calling 833-540-0039 or through the Funds' website at www.rparetf.com.